 Bryan S. Jick MD, FACOG, NCMP

-Dr. Jick is no longer delivering babies.
-He has transitioned his practice to gynecology only.
+**Dr. Jick has transitioned his practice to gynecology only.
+(See below)

 "Keeping up with the science of medicine, particularly women's health, requires constant effort.
 I have taken and continue to take many hours of continuing medical education, and have been recognized for this by both the AMA and ACOG.
 The art of medicine is caring for patients, communicating with them, informing them of their options so as to offer the best of medical science without overwhelming them.
 This is the true challenge of my profession.
 To balance both the art and the science of medicine is what it means to me to be a good doctor."